// feature · measure

 See matched, missing, and the gap you care about

-The breakdown lists every keyword by name, bucketed matched or missing, with the frequency each appeared in the JD.
-You decide whether a missing skill is a real gap or something to leave off.
+The breakdown lists every keyword by name, bucketed matched or missing.
+You decide whether a missing skill is a real gap to learn, something to surface on your resume because you have used it, or noise to leave off.

 A real breakdown on a senior frontend role